 Croatia has been part of the European Union since 2013 but is not part of the Schengen area yet, though it has applied for membership.
 In the meantime, people holding a valid Schengen visa don’t need any additional documents to enter Croatia and stay for up to 90 days.
 A visa granted by one of the Schengen countries is valid in the whole Schengen area.

 There are 26 Schengen member states, including four outside the EU.
-As of April 2013 they are: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.
+These are: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.